 Dr. Wendy R. Hood

-Curator of Mammals, Auburn Museum of Natural History
+Curator of Mammals, Auburn University Museum of Natural History

 Education: